-If a consultant in charge has a special relationship with the parties, any one of the parties can request that the Center changes the consultant.
+If a consultant in charge has a special relationship with the parties, any one of the parties can ask the Center to change the consultant.
 (This does not apply where one of the parties only disagrees with or cannot get on well with the consultant.)
 In such cases, the Center will determine the relationship between the consultant and the party concerned.
 If the Center judges the request reasonable, the Center will arrange for another consultant in charge.